Claude Sonnet 4.5: Model Upgrades & Code 2.0 Features

 -

-Agent SDK: Underlying Claude Code’s new features is the Claude Agent SDK ( www.anthropic.com) (formerly the Claude Code SDK).
+Agent SDK: Underlying Claude Code's features is the Claude Agent SDK ([26]) (originally named Claude Code SDK, renamed to Agent SDK as the tool expanded beyond coding into general-purpose agent building ([27])).
 This exposes the same tools, context-management systems and permissions framework that power Claude Code, now usable by developers to build custom agents for any domain.
-For example, one could build financial analysis agents, security auditing agents, or helpdesk bots, all leveraging the new parallelism and checkpoints.
-In short, Anthropic is “giving developers the building blocks we use ourselves” ( www.anthropic.com), so that the advanced workflows of Claude Code become available to everyone.
+For example, one could build financial analysis agents, security auditing agents, deep-research agents, or helpdesk bots, all leveraging the parallelism, checkpoints and agent teams.
+In short, Anthropic is "giving developers the building blocks we use ourselves" ([26]), so that the advanced workflows of Claude Code become available to everyone.

 Impact and Availability